cryologger/rest-api/README.md

 | hdop                     |        | Horizontal dilution of precision (HDOP)                             |
 | voltage                  | V      | Battery voltage                                                     |

+### Data Quality

+Please note: The data are intended solely for informational purposes and the availability or delivery of data is not guaranteed.
+The data has not undergone quality control checks and may be subject to change.

 ## Cryologger Deployments